DamienGeorges/CIMENT/CIMENT/Froggy_R_parallel/R_parallel_programming_on_froggy.md

 # Before starting
 The aim of this tutorial is to show how to set up and run a parallel loop over 16 cores on Froggy.
-I suppose here that you have an active [PERSEUS](https://perseus.ujf-grenoble.fr/) account and you have already correctly set up all ssh connexions to connect to Froggy cluster.
-If not please follow insturctions given on [accessing to cluster](https://ciment.ujf-grenoble.fr/wiki/index.php/Accessing_to_clusters) ciment wiki page.
+I suppose here that you have an active [PERSEUS](https://perseus.ujf-grenoble.fr/) account and you have already correctly set up all ssh connections to connect to Froggy cluster.
+If not please follow instructions given on [accessing to cluster](https://ciment.ujf-grenoble.fr/wiki/index.php/Accessing_to_clusters) CIMENT wiki page.

-Because of the architecture of froggy and the way that **R** parallel library is implemented, it is realy easy to use all ressource shared by a computing node (note: on Froggy, 1 node = 2 cpus = 16 cores).
-Build script that intent to use more ressources overcome the purpose of this tutorial.
+Because of the architecture of Froggy and the way that **R** parallel library is implemented, it is really easy to use all resources shared by a computing node (note: on Froggy, 1 node = 2 cpus = 16 cores).
+Build a script that intent to use more resources overcome the purpose of this tutorial.

-To make this example easy to follow and replicate please download and uncompress the associated archive file : .
+To make this example easy to follow and execute please download and uncompress the associated archive file : [Frog_R_parallel_test.zip](https://github.com/DamienGeorges/CIMENT/blob/master/CIMENT/Froggy_R_parallel/Frog_R_parallel_test.zip?raw=tru)

 # A simple (and silly) R programme using a parallel loop
-Here is a simple R programme that execute a function X times in parallel.
-The function used here is just a vector shuffling but can be anythingelse.
+Here is a simple R script that execute a function X times in parallel.
+The function used here is just a vector shuffling but can be anything-else.
+Our script will take 3 arguments as input parameters (see below) and will produce a .txt file containing a matrix of randomized vectors as output.
+Here the code :

 ```r
 ## get parameters given